Muhaimin Iskandar: Education

 Iskandar completed his middle school equivalent in a state-funded madrasa in his hometown (Madrasah Tsanawiyah Negeri Jombang), graduating in 1982.
 He continued his education in Madrasah Aliyah Negeri 1 Yogyakarta (high-school equivalent) from which he graduated in 1985.
 During these two periods, he also taught in the pesantren where his dad was teacher.

 Enrolling at Gadjah Mada University in Yogyakarta in 1985, he studied in the university's social science and political science faculty.
 His thesis was titled Perilaku Kapitalis Masyarakat Santri: Telaah Sosiologi tentang Etos Kerja Masyarakat Desa di Jawa Timur (Capitalistic Behavior of Santri: Sociological Study on East Java's Rural Population Work Ethic), and he graduated with a bachelor's degree in 1992.

-He resumed his education in the University of Indonesia, studying communications management starting in 1996.
-He graduated in 1998 with a master's degree.
+He resumed his education in the University of Indonesia, studying communications management starting in 1998.
+He graduated in 2001 with a master's degree.
+His thesis was titled Manajemen Hubungan Masyarakat Partai Kebangkitan Bangsa dalam Pemilu 1999 (Public Relations Management of the National Awakening Party in the 1999 Election).

-During and after his studies, he was part of several student organizations, namely Pergerakan Mahasiswa Islam Indonesia (Indonesian Islamic Students' Movement) in which he served as president between 1994 and 1997.
-He also served in several other student positions including social sciences students' corps leader (1989), member of his faculty's student council (1990) in addition to being Yogyakarta branch president of PMII (1990–1991).
+During and after his studies, he was part of several student organizations, the Pergerakan Mahasiswa Islam Indonesia (Indonesian Islamic Students' Movement) in which he served as president between 1994 and 1997, social sciences students' corps leader (1989) and member of his faculty's student council (1990) in addition to being Yogyakarta branch president of PMII (1990–1991).
 He was also member of Komite Nasional Pemuda Indonesia (Indonesian Youths' National Committee) in which he served as vice president of the Yogyakarta branch.
 During his studies, he was introduced to figures such as Tjahjo Kumolo (then president of KNPI) and Susilo Bambang Yudhoyono.